Orazio Marinali: Biography

+Other sets of figures include those he made for the Parco Revedin-Bolasco at Castelfranco, the Villa Trissino near Vicenza and the particularly fine Seasons in the Giardino Barnabò, Venice.
+The Marinali workshop was known also for the production of male and female marble busts, the former often characterized by almost grotesque exaggeration.
+Examples are at the Villa Pisani, Stra, two male busts are at Linz (Stadtmuseum).

+Two self-portraits in stone by Orazio are extant (Bassano del Grappa, Musei Civici; Vicenza, Musei Civici di Archeologia e Storia); numerous terracotta bozzetti also survive and confirm his sculptural sensitivity.
+This sensitivity is also apparent in a notable album of his drawings (Bassano), which contains numerous imaginative examples of his favourite themes.

+Legacy

 Many of Marinali's garden statues from the Vicenza area were removed to the Villa La Pietra outside Florence in the 20th century, to decorate gardens created there by Arthur Acton.
 They stand there alongside statues by the Paduan sculptor Antonio Bonazza who was influenced by Marinali.

-Among his pupils were Domenico Aglio and Lorenzo Mattielli, who married the daughter of Angelo Marineli, Orazio's brother and collaborator.
+Among his pupils were Domenico Aglio and Lorenzo Mattielli, who married the daughter of Angelo Marinali, Orazio's brother and collaborator.